Facadedevil/Yolocuda/README.md

 The script will display the video stream with bounding boxes and class labels for detected objects in real-time.

+# Repository Under Development

+**Note: This repository is currently under development, and as a result, you may encounter bugs or unexpected behavior.**

+We are actively working on improving and refining the codebase to provide a more stable and reliable experience.
+However, during this development phase, it is possible that you may encounter issues or errors while using the code.

+We appreciate your understanding and patience as we work towards resolving any bugs and making the necessary improvements.
+If you encounter any issues, please feel free to report them to us, and we will do our best to address them promptly.

+Thank you for your interest and support!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.